 The following steps should be considered to gain the most clarity in implementing a TK program Needs Assessment.
 Keep in mind, these steps are typically addressed and imbedded in LEA School Improvement Plans.
 Planning teams should be mindful of the unique needs of early learners, their families, and the teachers and staff who serve them and explicitly plan for and address strengths and gaps before beginning or expanding programs.

 Planning

-1. Define Objectives
+1. Set Goals

-- Clearly outline the goals of the needs assessment. - Determine what specific information you need to gather to support children and families in the TK program.
+- Clearly define what you want to achieve with the needs assessment. - Identify the information needed to support kids and families in the TK program.

 2. Form a Planning Team